 -

-Blue: A reflection of traces of copper, can range from pale to a vibrant turquoise hue.
+Blue: A reflection of copper traces, can range from pale to vibrant turquoise.

 -